-Ocmulgee National Monument 1207 Emery Highway Macon, GA 31201 Traces of 10,000 years of Southeastern Indian prehistory are preserved here, including the massive temple mounds of a Mississippian Indian ceremonial complex abandoned about AD 1100.
+Ocmulgee National Monument 1207 Emery Highway Macon, GA 31201 Traces of more than 10,000 years of Southeastern prehistory from Ice Age Paleo Indians to the historic Creek Confederacy are preserved here, including the massive temple mounds of a Mississippian Indian ceremonial complex that thrived between AD 900 and 1100.

 Authorized June 14, 1934.
 Boundary change: June 13, 1941.
-Acreage-683.48, all federal.
+Acreage - 683.48, all federal.